 ·

-Digital Nomad In Sri Lanka – Visas, Facebook Groups & More
+Being A Digital Nomad In Sri Lanka: Visas, Costs, & Where To Go

-This tropical paradise is set to give places like Bali a run for its money in the coming years.
+This tropical paradise is set to give places like Bali a run for their money in the coming years.

 And, I personally believe that this magical island just has that extra sprinkling of “je ne sais quoi” that truly sets it apart as the best digital nomad spot out of the 2.

-If you’re thinking about working remotely in Sri Lanka, there are some important things to know
+If you’re thinking about working remotely in Sri Lanka, especially from one of the growing coworking spaces in Sri Lanka, there are some important things to know

 You should learn about local customs, know about the best places to work, and figure out where to stay.